 - Won't be fooled by photos or masks

 - Will work with apps as Touch ID did

-Face ID is the new way to unlock the iPhone X and Apple has put a lot of emphasis on getting it right.
-Powered by the A11 Bionic chip, all processing is done on the device rather than via a server meaning you'll be able to unlock the phone regardless of your connection to the outside world - and without sharing your face data anywhere else.
+Face ID is the new way to unlock the iPhone X, iPhone XS, XS Max and XR and Apple has put a lot of emphasis on getting it right.
+All processing is done on the device rather than via a server meaning you'll be able to unlock the phone regardless of your connection to the outside world - and without sharing your face data anywhere else.

-Setting it up takes about 30 seconds and once enabled, you will have to actively look at the sensor array at the top of the device (in the notch) to unlock your phone and you'll still need a PIN as backup.
+Setting it up takes about 30 seconds and once enabled, you will have to actively look at the sensor array at the top of the device (in the notch) to unlock your phone.
+You'll still need a PIN as backup too.
 In the real world it's worked 9.5 times out of 10 for us.
-It's not perfect, but it's very good.
-To boost the chances of it working even more frequently, you can set the iPhone to only unlock if you are actively looking at the display.
+It's not perfect, but it's very good and it's significantly improved since the iPhone X first launched.

 Unlike Touch ID that would automatically take you to the home screen, Face ID still requires you to swipe up to go beyond the lock screen.
 It's something you can't change, but does mean that you have a chance to look at your notifications first.
 For us, we've quickly found that you simply pick up the phone and swipe up.
 By the time you've done that gesture the phone has unlocked and you're off doing what you meant to be doing.